Coevolution at the Interface of Species Interactions

 Reciprocal selection is the hallmark of a coevolutionary relationship, but the evolutionary response of each species may not be symmetrical.
 We tested whether snakes and newts exhibit symmetrical evidence of local co-adaptation across their range of sympatry.
 We found that levels of snake resistance and newt toxins are closely matched across the landscape, implying that mosaic variation in the armaments of both species is a result of local pressures in the arms race.
 By the same token, phenotypic and genetic variation in snake resistance exhibit a clear signature of local adaptation.
 Contrary to conventional wisdom, however, landscape variation in newt toxins was best predicted by population genetic structure rather than predator resistance.
 Newt populations seem to structure variation in prey toxin levels, which in turn influences local levels of resistance in predators.
-This unexpected result implies the neutral processes like gene flow—rather than reciprocal selection—may represent the greatest source of variation across the geographic mosaic of coevolution.
+This unexpected result implies that neutral processes like gene flow—rather than reciprocal selection—may represent the greatest source of variation across the geographic mosaic of coevolution.

 Patterns of genetic diversity in sympatric lizards

 Genetic variation is a fundamental requirement for evolution and adaptation.
 Genetic diversity should increase with effective population size and the decreasing effects of drift.
 For my Master's thesis in the Routman Lab, I tested how levels of genetic diversity vary in sympatric populations of lizard species in the Mojave Dessert that differ in population size and other ecological factors.
 At both mitochondrial and nuclear loci, we found that abundant, short-lived species had significantly higher estimates of diversity than less abundant, long-lived lizards.
 Higher diversity in the abundant species is likely due to a number of demographic factors, including larger effective population sizes, short generation times, and high rates of gene flow from surrounding populations.